Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * The reversed suit must be played in the opposite order (e.g. 5, 4, 3, 2, 1).
 * Two 1's are removed from the reversed suit.
 * Two 5's are added to the reversed suit.
-* The White Reversed (6 Suits) variant is an official variant introduced with [Hanabi Grands Feux](https://www.cocktailgames.com/jeu/hanabi-grands-feux/) under the name "Poudre Noire" (Black Powder).
+* The "White Reversed (6 Suits)" variant is an official variant introduced with [Hanabi Grands Feux](https://www.cocktailgames.com/jeu/hanabi-grands-feux/) under the name "Poudre Noire" (Black Powder).

 ### Up or Down